Selmar/trecs/docs/experimental/shared-heap-data.md

 !!! warning "Experimental"
     The `SharedPtr` / `BlobPtr` / `BlobId` surface this page describes is experimental and may change in future 0.x releases.

-Some heap data — palettes, loot tables, animation curves, baked navmeshes — is referenced by many entities and needs to live once, shared, and be released when the last reference disappears.
-This article covers the patterns for managing that data: how to keep a shared blob alive, how spawners reference it, and how stable identity interacts with snapshots and replay.
+Sometimes many entities need the same data — a color palette, a baked navmesh, a shared lookup table.
+Storing a copy on each entity wastes memory.
+Instead, allocate the data once on the **heap** and give each entity a lightweight `SharedPtr` handle that points to it.
+Reference counting frees the data when the last handle is disposed.

+The lifecycle looks like this:

+1. **Assign a stable ID** (`BlobId`) so the data can be found by name across sessions.
+2. **Seed the data** — allocate it once at startup and hold a pinning handle so it isn't evicted.
+3. **Hand out handles** — each entity gets a `SharedPtr` (or `NativeSharedPtr`) that points to the shared data.
+4. **Dispose handles** when entities are removed.
+When the last handle is gone, the data is freed.

 For the underlying pointer mechanics (`SharedPtr<T>`, `Clone`, `Dispose`), see [Pointers](pointers.md).

-## BlobId is required
+## BlobId — naming shared data

-Every `SharedPtr.Alloc` (and `NativeSharedPtr.Alloc`) call takes a caller-supplied `BlobId`.
-There's no auto-mint overload — shared blobs are always addressed by a stable identifier, both so independent call sites can resolve to the same allocation and so snapshots and recordings can round-trip the reference.
+Every shared allocation needs a caller-supplied `BlobId` — a stable 64-bit identifier.
+This is what lets independent code find the same blob, and what gets serialized into snapshots so pointers survive save/load.

 ```csharp
 public static class PaletteIds